nokiacheung/admin.goodcity/README.md

 * `npm build`
 * `EMBER_CLI_CORDOVA=0 ember build --environment=production`

+## Deployment to production server

+Stop any running instance of `ember server` and type `./deploy`.
+This will build the files in production mode, put them in dist/ and upload them to the goodcity.hk server.

 ## Upgrading Ember CLI

 Follow these steps to update the project version of ember-cli.